 Example

-Here you can see the Calculation taking in two number elements, ‘Number_1’ and ‘Number_2’ and adding the two numbers together.
+Here you can see the Calculation taking in two number elements, ‘Number_1’ and ‘Number_2 ’, and adding the two numbers together.

-For the Calculation Content we have added some helpful text before the {RESULT} to explain what is happening in the calculation.
+For the Calculation Content, we have added some helpful text before the {RESULT} to explain what is happening in the calculation.
 This is an optional step the only thing that needs to be displayed here is the result.

-In the Pre-calculation Content you can see we have added a placeholder to show what will be displayed once the inputs have been completed.
+In the Pre-calculation Content, you can see we have added a placeholder to show what will be displayed once the inputs have been completed.

-Radio Button Elements
+Radio Button & Select

 Checkboxes

 Calculations can also be run using checkboxes.
 When using a checkbox in a calculation, the calculation will sum all the values selected in the checkbox element.
-In the example below you can see the one checkbox elements whose checkbox values are being summed together.

 Dates and Times

 Date and Time elements can be used in calculations.
 They are inserted into a calculation element and can be used for a variety of circumstances.
-Some examples are Calculating the time difference between days or how much time an event took.
+Some examples are calculating the time difference between days or how much time an event took.

 Getting Help

-If you need any assistance with Calculations please reach out through the Report Issue menu or email [email protected].
+If you need any assistance with calculations, please reach out through the Report Issue menu or email support@oneblink.io.

 Was this article helpful?